 Polycystic Ovarian Syndrome is a heterogeneous disorder.
 It is the most common endocrinopathy in women and the most common cause of anovulatory infertility.
-International Guidance for the Assessment and Management of Poly Cystic Ovarian Syndrome-2018 reported that one in ten women are with PCOS and 8-13% of reproductive-aged women are affected by PCOS with up to 70% of affected women remaining undiagnosed.
+International Guidance for the Assessment and Management of Poly Cystic Ovarian Syndrome-2018 reported that one in ten women with PCOS and 8-13% of reproductive-aged women are affected by PCOS, with up to 70% of affected women remaining undiagnosed.
 PCOS is characterized by abnormalities in steroid synthesis, resulting in a hyperandrogenic state.
-Cytochrome P450 17 α-hydroxylase/ 17, 20-lyase (CYP17) is a microsomal enzyme catalyzing two distinct activities, 17 α-hydroxylase and 17, 20-lyase, essential for the biosynthesis of adrenal and gonadal steroids.
+Cytochrome P450 17 α -hydroxylase/17, 20-lyase (CYP17) is a microsomal enzyme catalyzing two distinct activities, 17 α -hydroxylase and 17, 20-lyase, essential for the biosynthesis of adrenal and gonadal steroids.
 Due to overexpression of the CYP17 encoding gene androgen is converted more efficiently causing hyperandrogenism.
+Hyperandrogenism in women with PCOS clinically presents as hirsutism, acne, and androgenic alopecia.
+Other manifestations like weight gain, menstrual irregularities, acanthosis nigricans, and insulin resistance are also manifested by increased androgen excess.

 Access this article online

 Website: www.ijfans.org

-DOI: 10.4103/ijfans_174_22
+DOI: 10.4103/ijfans_138-22